-Only holders of record of shares of the Company's Class A common stock, par value \$.01 per share ("Class A Common Stock"), and Class B common stock, par value \$.01 per share ("Class B Common

-Stock" and, together with the Class A Common Stock, the "Common Stock"), at the close of business on February 18, 1999 (the "Record Date") will be entitled to notice of and to vote at the Annual Meeting or any adjournments thereof.
-On the Record Date, there were issued and outstanding 19,986,771 shares of Class A Common Stock, each of which is entitled to one vote, and 31,250,000 shares of Class B Common Stock, each of which is entitled to ten votes.
-Of that total, 11,250,000 shares of Class A Common Stock (or approximately 56.3% of the outstanding shares of Class A Common Stock) and all of the shares of Class B Common Stock, which together represent approximately 97.4% of the combined voting power of the outstanding shares of Common Stock, are beneficially owned by MacAndrews & Forbes Holdings Inc. ("MacAndrews Holdings"), a corporation wholly owned indirectly through Mafco Holdings Inc. ("Mafco Holdings" and, collectively with MacAndrews Holdings, "MacAndrews & Forbes") by Ronald O. Perelman, Chairman of the Board of Directors of the Company.
+Only holders of record of shares of the Company's Class A common stock, par value \$.01 per share ("Class A Common Stock"), and Class B common stock, par value \$.01 per share ("Class B Common Stock" and, together with the Class A Common Stock, the "Common Stock"), at the close of business on April 12, 2001 (the "Record Date") will be entitled to notice of and to vote at the Annual Meeting or any adjournments thereof.
+On the Record Date, there were issued and outstanding 20,115,935 shares of the Company's Class A Common Stock, each of which is entitled to one vote, and 31,250,000 shares of the Company's Class B Common Stock, each of which is entitled to ten votes.
+Of that total, 11,250,000 shares of the Company's Class A Common Stock (or approximately 55.9% of the outstanding shares of the Company's Class A Common Stock) and all of the shares of the Company's Class B Common Stock, which together represent approximately 97.3% of the combined voting power of the outstanding shares of Common Stock, are beneficially owned by MacAndrews & Forbes Holdings Inc. ("MacAndrews Holdings"), a corporation wholly owned indirectly through Mafco Holdings Inc. ("Mafco Holdings" and, collectively with MacAndrews Holdings, "MacAndrews & Forbes") by Ronald O. Perelman, Chairman of the Board of Directors of the Company.
 The presence in person or by duly executed proxy of the holders of a majority in total number of votes of the issued and outstanding shares of Common Stock entitled to vote at the Annual Meeting is necessary to constitute a quorum in order to transact business.
-MacAndrews & Forbes has informed the Company that it will vote FOR (1) the election to the Board of Directors of each of the fourteen nominees identified in this Proxy Statement; (2) approval of the Amended Stock Plan; and (3) the ratification of the selection of KPMG LLP as the Company's independent auditors for 1999.
+MacAndrews & Forbes has informed the Company that it will vote (1) FOR the election to the Board of Directors of each of the eleven nominees identified in this Proxy Statement; (2) FOR the ratification of the selection of KPMG LLP as the Company's independent auditors for 2001; and (3) FOR approval of the Amended Stock Plan.
 Accordingly, the affirmative vote of MacAndrews & Forbes is sufficient, without the concurring vote of any other stockholder of the Company, to approve and adopt each of the proposals to be considered at the Annual Meeting.